 You've learned how to convert your Elementary Stream H.264 data into CMSampleBuffers that will happily be decompressed by your AVSampleBufferDisplayLayer.

 We've talked about a couple of scenarios about how you would provide these CMSampleBuffers to your layer, AVSampleBufferDisplayLayer.
 And finally, we talked about using a custom CMTimebase with the AVSampleBufferDisplayLayer.
+All right.

 So let's dive into our second case.
 This is the case where you have a stream of H.264 data coming in over the network, but you don't want to just display it in your application; you want to actually decode those frames and get the decompressed pixel buffers.